 3. Avoid badmouthing ex employers

 Badmouthing is one way to quickly sabotage your chances of success.

 - It can be tempting to complain about ex-employers or to use their faults as a reason for leaving, however potential employers read this as a problem.

 - It sends the signal that you will probably be negative about your next job.
 They don't want to hire someone who criticizes and comes across as dissatisfied.

-4. Ask smart questions
+4. Ask smart questions throughout the interview

 Listen for opportunities during your interview to engage with the interviewer by asking appropriate questions.

 - A true dialogue involves stories, comments, questions and answers from both parties.

 - The hiring manager will remember the job candidate who engaged and